BlogSpam-Net/blogspam.js/README.md

 * `ham`
    * The comment is definitely HAM.
 * `next`
-   * The comment is undecided, keep proccessing by invoking all remaining plugins.
+   * The comment is undecided, keep processing by invoking all remaining plugins.

-A spam or ham result terminates the processing, avoiding later plugins.
+A spam or ham result terminates the processing, avoiding later plugins.  **NOTE**: This means you **must** have 99-ok.js, or similar plugin, so that the final result is OK.

 The actual result of the testing will be returned to the caller in the form of :